netdata/netdata/libnetdata/log/log2journal.md

 ```

-Now the mesaage is ready to be send to a systemd-journal.
+Now the message is ready to be sent to a systemd-journal.
 For this we use `systemd-cat-native`.
 This command can send such messages to a journal running on the localhost, a local journal namespace, or a `systemd-journal-remote` running on another server.
 By just appending `| systemd-cat-native` to the command, the message will be sent to the local journal.

 ```bash